-Ekodeck is less likely to rot, warp, crack or splinter.
-This is because Ekodeck absorbs less water than timber and is therefore less likely to suffer from damage caused by water e.g. mould and rot.
-This comparison is made against a hardwood timber deck left untreated over the same time period as Ekodeck.
+Ekologix Screening is less likely to rot, warp, crack or splinter.
+This is because Ekologix Screening absorbs less water than timber and is therefore less likely to suffer from damage caused by water e.g. mould and rot.

-The exact same formula is used for both Ekodeck and Ekodeck Screening.
-The only difference is the smaller profile which allows you to install in vertical applications.
+The exact same formula is used for both Ekodeck and Ekologix Screening.
+The only difference is the smaller profile, which allows you to install in vertical applications.

-Ekodeck Screening will lighten when exposed to water and sunlight, reaching its overall ‘weathered’ colour after 6-12 months, depending on the environment.
-Ekodeck Screening will never fade to grey when left untreated by oil or paint, instead it will maintain its natural ‘weathered’ colour.
-This is based on a comparison against other timber slats left untreated and an Ekodeck Screening left untreated in the same environmental conditions over the same period of time.
+Ekologix Screening will lighten when exposed to water and sunlight, reaching its overall ‘weathered’ colour after 3-6 months, depending on environment.
+Ekologix Screening will never fade to grey when left untreated; instead, it will maintain its natural ‘weathered’ colour.

-Warm water mixed with bi-carb soda or sugar soap and a brush is usually all you need to clean Ekodeck Screening.
+Hot water mixed with dishwashing liquid or sugar soap and a medium bristle brush is usually all you need to clean Ekologix Screening.
 This will take care of the vast majority of stains and watermarks.
-When it comes to treating tougher stains please refer to our comprehensive Care and Maintenance Guide.
+When it comes to treating tougher stains, please refer to our comprehensive Care and Maintenance Guide.

-Standard wood working tools (e.g. mitre saw, cordless drill, router etc) can be used to cut, drill, saw, fasten and rout Ekodeck Screening.
-You do not need any special tools to work with Ekodeck Screening.
+Standard woodworking tools (e.g. drop/circular saw, cordless drill, router etc.) can be used to cut, drill, saw, fasten and rout Ekologix Screening.

-It is strictly not recommended to install Ekodeck Screening directly onto a brick or concrete wall.
-Because of the composition of the material, it will naturally expand and contract and it gets marginally hotter than traditional timber screening.
+It is strictly not recommended to install Ekologix Screening directly onto a brick or concrete wall, as it is a composite product.
+Ekologix Screening will naturally expand and contract and it does get marginally hotter than traditional timber screening.

-Ekodeck Screening is just as dense as good quality hardwood timbers.
-These timbers require pre-drilling and Ekodeck Screening is no different.
+Ekologix Screening is just as dense as good quality hardwood timbers.
+These timbers require pre-drilling and Ekologix Screening is no different.
 As a result please do not use nail guns.

 No, Ekodeck Screening cannot be used as posts and is not classified as a ‘structural’ or load bearing product.